 These women you have just seen are like the female workers of “Factory”, but a different group, they have been protesting even longer than the “Factory” women about the sudden closure of their workplace.
 So I asked them: “Can you come up with one sentence to describe yourselves in these past 20 years?”
 And they came up with “Nameless, what can we do?” and they kept repeating it.
 As I was about to shoot, all the workers started to rehearse and repeat this line, one after the other they all started to cry and to hug each other and comfort each other and some started to sing a song, a happy song.
 So, it started as a trigger to make everybody emotional.
 This is how I work with people, they all have their own stories, they have a very rich life experience so after the rehearsal I don’t need to over-prepare them.

-So, going back to the young lady in “”, we didn't prepare everything for the film, but I wanted to show her, because I'd read all her notes.
+So, going back to the young lady in “Realm of Reverberations”, we didn’t prepare everything for the film, but I wanted to show her, because I’d read all her notes.
 Even though many people have joined the protest, those who actually take care of the patients are only two and she was one of them.
 She is the most immersed in this situation, most of the patients she was taking care of are residents of this quarantine place, many people gradually passed away, almost everyone.

 Yes, she says in the film she couldn’t bare it any more.